All Projects

 Our modern programmable electric kilns are a real enabler to being able to try different

 firing schedules, especially just about and below where bloating occurs.
 Also, the range of already-refined commercial materials available to use now is likely well beyond what any ancient Yixing craftsman had.
+Imagine if they had Veegum and deairing pugmills instead of 10 years of aging.
 Another key enabler we have now is detailed

-insight-live.com) and the test data it generates to be able to compare
+insight-live.com) and ways to search and compare test data generated to be able to compare

 physical properties of multiple tests.

 The obvious and authentic way would be to find an iron-bearing weathered shale (like those used in brick manufacture) and develop a way to process it to a mix of fines and coarses (the latter having a size distribution and not being too hard).
-Hao Tong Yan is in a good position here.
-She knows what the working consistency should feel like, thus what direction the next test should be.
-The author has worked with shale materials from Montana and one from the Niagara escarpment that might be processable.
+Hao-Tong is in a good position here to what the working consistency should feel like, thus what direction the next test should be.
+The author has worked with shale and siltstone materials from Montana and one from the Niagara escarpment that might be processable.
 To achieve plastic strength in a non-plastic body already having the right particle size mix, an addition of

 bentonite and/or

 200 mesh ball clay could be employed.
-Another strategy is to blend two or more different local materials, such as a fine silty clay with a coarser less plastic, rewettable product.
+Another strategy is to blend two or more different local materials, such as a fine silty clay with a coarser, less plastic, rewettable product.
+Of course, it would not be possible to achieve plasticity at the low water content levels Yixing can do.

 iron oxide.
 If the body turns out far too